duongtd23/AW-Runtime-Verification/README.md

 The extended AWSIM-Labs and AWSIM-Script can be found at this forked repo: https://github.com/duongtd23/AWSIM-Labs.

-## Demonstrations of some collisions
+## Demonstration of some collisions

 Below are demonstrations of some collision and non-collision cases from our experiments.